-On 11 May 2021 the UK Council for International Student Affairs published new regulations and guidance to be used in assessing the fee status of students commencing courses in August 2021 and later.
-The University has used this guidance to carry out fee status assessments for students commencing courses in 2021/22, including students from the EU, EEA and Switzerland.
+The UK Council for International Student Affairs publishes regulations and guidance to be used in assessing the fee status of students.
+The University has used this guidance to carry out fee status assessments for students commencing courses in 2022/23, including students from the EU, EEA and Switzerland.